Tipi festival style wedding in a field, Swansea - South Wales | Louisa & James

 As far as James and I go...we had a mini moon in our surprise hired camper van (complete with hot tub for the wedding weekend!) and it was lush to get away just the two of us and Geoff for a couple of days.
 We are now back in work, replenishing the bank for 2 weeks before heading off on an epic 5 week honeymoon to South America (Galapagos, Peru and Brazil).
 Bring it on!

 My 5 year plan is long over due - I was due to have 5 kids by the time I was 35 (which leaves me just 4 months for a miracle to happen!)...therefore we are very much ready to hopefully start a family within the next 12 months.
 Another dog (and horse!) is likely to feature in the next couple of years too and a move back to Wales within the next 10 years is also on the agenda.

-Why did you pick Flashbulb to film your tipi wedding day in Swansea? :
+Why did you pick Flashbulb as a videographer to film your tipi wedding day in Swansea? :

 Did an internet search and found a few videographers who appeared to fit the relaxed vibe we hope to achieve on our wedding day.
 Amy was chatty and helpful from the offset, and the work on your website looked exactly what we were after.